PACIFIC CAREER TECHNOLOGY HIGH SCHOOL

-Pacific Career Technology High School (PCTHS) began its first chapter as a Grant District Continuation High School in 1981 located in the former Campos Verde Junior High School campus on 3800 Bolivar Drive in North Highlands, California, a suburb of Sacramento.
+Pacific Career Technology High School (PCTHS) began its first chapter as a Grant District Continuation High School on July 1, 1980, located in the former Campos Verde Junior High School campus on 3800 Bolivar Drive in North Highlands, California, a suburb of Sacramento.

 Since first opening its doors, PCTHS has evolved over 23 years into a CSEA Model School serving 240 students of very diverse ethnic backgrounds with 37% Caucasian, 4% Asian, 3% American Indian, 29% African American, 25% Hispanic, 1.3% Pacific Islander and 0.9% of the enrolled students stated that they were of multiple ethnic backgrounds or declined to state.

 Pacific High has steadily, over the past several years, implemented a California State Standards-based curriculum and assessment component across the curriculum and the staff continues to refine the process of implementation through weekly standards-based staff development workshops.
 PCTHS staff further incorporate the California State Standards into their daily instruction with the assistance of the Expected Schoolwide Learning Results (ESLR's), now the Schoolwide Learning Outcome (SLO) a small but vital piece of the School Site Plan.
 The Site Plan serves as a road map to increased success and sustained performance over the long haul.

 Students receive instruction that focuses on the expectation that all students must pass the California High School Exit Exam (CAHSEE) and meet the established standards in order to graduate from high school. (subsumed in SY 2013-2014 and discontinued in 2019))